cinqict/CriblUtilities/docs/cli-docs.md

 **Options**:

-* `--help`: Show this message and exit.
+* `--help`: Show this help message and exit.

 ## `cribl-utilities-cli print-inputs-config`

-Load the inputs from the chosen folder
+Load the inputs from the chosen folder and print them to the console.

-folder_name : str - The name of the folder where the inputs are stored

-file_names : list | None - The names of the files to load (be aware that order matters first file should be the inputs.conf file, second file should be the connections.conf file) If None, defaults to [&#x27;db_inputs.conf&#x27;, &#x27;db_connections.conf&#x27;]

 **Usage**: